 Attraction Type: Historic Church

-Location: Fotheringhay village is on minor roads 3 miles north of Oundle.
+Location: Fotheringhay village is on minor roads three miles north of Oundle.
 The church is on the south side of the road through the village.
-On street parking.
+On-street parking.

-Website: Fotheringhay, St Mary & All Saints Church - 1.9 miles (Historic Church)
+Nassington, St Mary & All Saints Church - 1.9 miles (Historic Church)

 Blatherwycke, Holy Trinity Church - 5.7 miles (Historic Church)

 Lyveden New Bield - 6.8 miles (Historic House)